keegars/MHR-Model-Converter/README.md

 This is a program to convert base MH Rise armor mods over to the Sunbreak Demo, and eventually the full game on release.

+Supported :
+* Chain from .35 to .48
+* Meshes base to sunbreak
+* Texture renaming
+* MDF2 (Player support only at present, weapons and NPC's will come shortly)

 It can so far:
 * Select a folder where the mod is being held
 * Detect the noesis folder provided